The Connection Between Near Work And Myopia

 Additional research indicates that taking regular breaks while doing near work may have a positive effect on myopia.
 Children who engaged in continuous and focused reading had higher levels of myopia than groups of children who took frequent breaks, even if they read for the same amount of time overall.

 According to several studies, children who play outdoors in the sunshine have a reduced risk of myopia and myopia progression.
 In fact, researchers are now investigating whether looking at faraway objects like a moving ball plays a role.

 That said, it’s important to note that near work isn’t the only myopia risk factor.

 This information isn’t meant to scare parents into removing digital devices from the home, but rather to encourage a balanced lifestyle for the whole family.

 Myopia management can significantly reduce your child’s risk of developing serious eye disease later in life, so why wait?
 The earlier they start, the greater their chance of success.
-At Myopia Management Center At Professional Vision Care, we provide the latest in myopia control to offer the best possible outcome for our young patients.
+At Myopia Management Clinic At Professional Vision Care, we provide the latest in myopia control to offer the best possible outcome for our young patients.
 Myopia treatments include multifocal contact lenses, orthokeratology (ortho-k) and atropine eye drops.